 The purpose of this document is to explain significant changes in Recreational Trails Program apportionments in Federal Fiscal Year (FY) 2009, compared to previous years.
+This text applies to RTP funds apportioned in fiscal years 2009 through 2012.

 The Recreational Trails Program (RTP) provides funds to the States to develop and maintain recreational trails and trail-related facilities for both nonmotorized and motorized recreational trail uses.
 Examples of trail uses include hiking, bicycling, in-line skating, equestrian use, cross-country skiing, snowmobiling, off-road motorcycling, all-terrain vehicle riding, four-wheel driving, or using other off-road motorized vehicles.